Louis Évely: Life

 Louis Évely was born in Brussels on 5 November 1910.
 Deemed a bright student, he was also a mystical teenager who discovered, thanks to Scouting, a sense of solidarity toward others and of the practical.
-Having completed his university education and obtaining two doctorates, one in law and the other in philosophy, he entered the major seminary at Malines-Brussels (Dutch: Mechelen-Brussel) at the age of 23.
+Having completed his university education and obtaining two doctorates, one in law and the other in philosophy, he entered the Major Seminary, Mechelen, at the age of 23.

 Ordained at 27, he was assigned to assist at a very poor rural school rather than, as he envisaged, as a professor at the University of Louvain.
 The school was at the edge of the battlefield of Waterloo.
 Through his experience catechizing children, Evely learned how to present the message of the gospel with simplicity.

 A similar experience occurred to him as a chaplain of the World War II anti-Nazi resistance in the Ardennes.
 He was suddenly confronted with the task of addressing agnostics or anticlerical Maquis.

 After the war he became the director of his school while also working as a teacher and chaplain for various nearby Christian groups.

 Drawn by the spirituality of Charles de Foucauld, he started in Belgium some non-ordained fraternities inspired by de Foucauld's ideas.
 At that time, the reputation of Évely as a preacher led him to become a popular spiritual retreat director, speaker at religious conferences and to preach publicly to the fraternities, a movement of assistance to the Third World known as Ad Lucem (Latin, "to the light") and eventually a series of Lenten radio addresses.
 It was from these speeches that his first books developed.

 Évely began to acquire a reputation for speaking with humor and a certain audacity, which irritated his superiors.
 In 1957 his archbishop, Cardinal Leo Jozef Suenens, who had been a classmate, asked him not to publish any more books.
 Shortly afterward, he resigned as school director.